iratsaruk13/iratsaruk13/README.md

 <h1 align="center">Hi there!💙💛👋, I'm Ira 👋🏻</h1>
-<h3 align="center">I am a Frontend Developer with a passion for creating modern and user-friendly web applications📲👩🏻‍💻 I am enthusiastic about programming and specialize in web development, aiming to simplify everyday life and enhance productivity👩🏻‍💻💻 My expertise lies in HTML, CSS, JavaScript and React, enabling me to deliver high-quality front-end solutions💻</h3>
+<h3 align="center">I am a Frontend Developer with a passion for creating modern and user-friendly web applications📲 </h3> <br>
+I am enthusiastic about programming and specialize in web development, aiming to simplify everyday life and enhance productivity👩🏻‍💻<br>
+ My expertise lies in HTML, CSS, JavaScript and React, enabling me to deliver high-quality front-end solutions💻<br>

 - 📫 How to reach me **iryna.neher@gmail.com**